RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 Do not use this template in production environments, although there are a number of parameters in the template to constrain the maximum number of traces and the amount of CPU/Memory consumed to prevent node instability.

-Install everything in the current namespace via CodeReady Workspace **Terminal**:
+Install everything in the current namespace via CodeReady Workspace `Terminal`:

 `oc project userXX-monitoring`

-`oc process -f https://raw.githubusercontent.com/RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-labs/master/monitoring/jaeger-all-in-one-template.yml | oc create -f -`
+`oc process -f /projects/cloud-native-workshop-v2m2-labs/monitoring/jaeger-all-in-one-template.yml | oc create -f -`

-You can also check if the deployment is complete via CodeReady Workspace **Terminal**:
+You can also check if the deployment is complete via CodeReady Workspace `Terminal`:

 `oc rollout status -w deployment.apps/jaeger`

 > deployment "jaeger" successfully rolled out

-When you navigate the **overview** page in OpenShift console, you will see as below:
+When you navigate the `Project Status` page in OpenShift console, you will see as below:

 ![jaeger_deployments]({% image_path jaeger-deployment.png %})